Tai chi is a noncompetitive martial art known for its health benefits. It combines gentle physical exercise and stretching with mindfulness.

 Some of these forms of tai chi lean towards health, while others stress competition or self-defense.

-People considering a course in tai chi should speak to the instructor about which style they practice and whether it will offer the expected benefits.
+People considering a tai chi course should speak to an experienced instructor about which style they practice and whether it will offer the expected benefits.

 The true origins of tai chi remain a mystery, but the concepts are rooted in Chinese history, Taoism, and Confucianism.

-The founder of tai chi is believed to be Zhang Sanfeng, a 12th-century Taoist monk.
-Some stories claim that Zhang Sanfeng left his monastery to become a hermit and that he created a form of fighting based on softness.
+Zhang Sanfeng, a 12th-century Taoist monk, is believed to be the founder of tai chi.
+Some stories claim that Zhang Sanfeng left his monastery to become a hermit, after which he created a form of fighting based on softness.

 Tai chi is a low-impact, noncompetitive martial art that is known for its potential health benefits.

 Researchers have conducted many studies on this martial art to understand its health benefits.

 Some studies show tai chi can improve brain function, lower stress and depression, and reduce chronic pain.